xxxAnn/how2pdx/gameloop.md

 Now, what exactly is being run on those ticks?
 Well, a lot of it is code related to the game's simulation, which we do not have access to.
 This may interact with our code, particularly [Scripted Types and Content].
 There is also another important thing that is being run here, and that is [On Actions].

-All throughout this, we will be working on a fun little system that allows us to send our IGs on Diplomatic Missions to foreign countries.

 [Onto On Actions](onactions.md)